Did you receive an email attachment named winmail.dat or winmail? Here’s a brief explanation of what this file is and instructions for opening it.

 Update May 2012: If you need to open winmail.dat files on your iOS device (iPhone, iPad or iPod Touch) try Winmail File Viewer which currently costs 99 cents in the iTunes Store.

 Mac users can open the winmail.dat file using a free application (donations accepted) and extract the files hiding inside.
 Unfortunately, this application has a goofy name which is TNEF’s Enough.
-I won’t bore you with an explanation of this name, but if you are interested you can read about it on the developer’s web site.

 Here are instructions on how to open the winmail.dat file: